Page007/rutvikpage/Analysis/Q1Prep.md

     - Boundedness
     - Open, closed and compact sets
 3. Problem Set 1 question 1 (a) - Try to prove using contradiction
 4. Questions from the books listed above.
+    - It is important to even know the statements that are true!
+    - Google stuff to make sure you have correctly solved questions.